 There are some exceptions to the statute of limitations, such as the discovery rule that was previously described.
 Another exception exists for minors who suffer catastrophic injuries.
 The statute of limitations for minors will be tolled until they turn age 18, giving them until they turn 20 to file lawsuits.
 Finally, claims against the government have shortened statutes of limitations, making it crucial for people to talk to attorneys as soon as possible after their accidents when a government agency is at fault.

-If you have a catastrophic injury due to the actions of another person or entity, the attorneys at Raynes & Lawn might be able to help.
+If you have a catastrophic injury due to the actions of another person or entity, the Philadelphia Personal Injury attorneys at Raynes & Lawn might be able to help.
 We have decades of experience representing those who have suffered catastrophic injuries not only in Pennsylvania and New Jersey but across our country.
 Contact our firm today to schedule a free consultation by calling 1-800-535-1797.

 If you or a loved one has been critically injured do to someone else’s negligence, please click here to fill out the contact form, or call 1-800-535-1797 and someone from our team will be ready to help.